 Because of Malmö’s proximity to Denmark and the Øresund bridge, the longest road- and rail bridge in Europe, connects Denmark and Sweden with each other, it’s easiest and fastest to fly to Copenhagen and take the train to Malmö.

-To follow our exact 5 day route, I made a custom Google map, click on the letters to see all the recommended stops along the route we did from day to day:
+To follow our exact 5 day route I will share all recommended stops we did from day to day in this blog.